pegasi-ai/shield/README.md

 4. **Trace** — JSON event with allow/block/edit decision and risk scores.

 All stages are configurable via YAML or Python.

 ---

-## 🔬 Research: FRED

-Pegasi Shield’s hallucination module is powered by **FRED — Financial Retrieval‑Enhanced Detection & Editing**.
-The method was peer‑reviewed and accepted to the *ICML 2025 Workshop*.
-Code, evaluation harness and demo notebooks are in `fred/`.

----